 - Mathematical Knitting and Crochet

 Try your hand at a binary scarf, Klein bottle hat, or many other projects.

 Have you heard this: New Research: $13 Christmas gifts = 13 point gain in kids’ IQ?

 The games chosen were card games like SET, the traffic-jam puzzle Rush Hour, and Qwirkle… The kids’ IQ averaged a 90… The children’s parents, on average, were high-school dropouts.
 These were the kids every education policy hopes to target… Twice a week, the kids played the games for an hour and fifteen minutes… After just eight weeks — twenty total hours of game playing — Bunge’s team retested the children’s intelligence… The children’s reasoning scores, on average, leapt 32%.
 Translated to an IQ standard, that bumped them 13 points.

 There are more logic puzzles and games available than I could possibly list — and many, like Qwirkle from the quote above, that I’ve never tried.
 (I’ll have to put it on my wish list.)
 The following have been our family favorites over many years:

 One of the best puzzle gifts I ever got my daughter.
 She loved it so much that she asked for expansion card decks the next year.

 A nice selection of tangram puzzles, with two sets of tiles and a handy case to hold it all.
-Extra decks of puzzle cards are available.
+For younger children, try Tangoes Junior and an extra Puzzle Pack.